 to minimise the effect of Job Seeker Plus sanctions

 to make payment when housing benefit is suspended

-to help with council tax liability – there is a separate discretionary council tax support payment scheme to help with council tax liability
+to help with council tax – there is a separate discretionary council tax discount to help with council tax liability

 when a claimant does not have a minimum entitlement to that benefit, eg if housing benefit only is payable the claimant would have no entitlement to a discretionary housing payment to help with their council tax liability and vice versa

 You will need to complete an online local welfare assistance form

 You must provide proof of identity and income and your national insurance number.
 All documents supporting your claim must be original.
 We do not accept photocopies.

 Length of payment

 The length of payment varies from case to case.
 We will decide the length of time for which a payment will be awarded on the basis of the evidence supplied and the facts known.

 Each claim will be decided on its own merits.
 Making an application does not guarantee an award.
 We will take into account you and your family’s personal, medical and financial circumstances.
 We will decide if an award should be made to you and if so how much to award, based on all of the circumstances.
 This may be an amount below the difference between the liability and payment of housing benefit.
 An award of a discretionary housing payment does not guarantee that a further award will be made at a later date even if your circumstances have not changed.